 A woman came and spoke at our church about a newer program in Indiana which just so happen to be Transition Foster Care.
 I was all in as soon as she started speaking haha.
 While she talked I prayed that the Lord would make His timing clear & that Drew and I would be on the same page- he would be the deal breaker!
 We went to the informational meeting after the church service and in that meeting Drew asked a few questions so I could tell he was seriously considering.
 When we got to the car, the first thing Drew said was, “So…when do we need to buy some car seats?” and we both just laughed.
 We took time to pray about it and re-evaluate our finances + work schedules and ultimately decided this was a perfect season of life to say “yes” to this scary step of faith!

 Soo many people have been texting & messaging us how they can help- we are SO grateful for your love + support in this journey!!
-To specifically support us, we created an Amazon wish list of things to have on hand so we’ll be prepared as we continue to take kiddos!
-We are grateful for any used items (like bikes, scooters, PJs, barbies, toys, etc.) as well- the wish list is simply ideas for the items that would be helpful to have!
+Since the age range varies, we create an Amazon wish list of things to have on hand with each placement.
+We are grateful for any used items as well- the wish list is simply ideas for the items that would be helpful to have!

 There are a lot of other ways you can get involved/help out too!
 Most states are offering this program so you can: